-Four days of incessant rain have brought with them a deluge of memories of monsoons back home in India.
+I made this coconut prawn curry in the midst of four days of incessant rain that brought with it a deluge of memories of monsoons back home in India.
 Pewter clouds, fecund greenery, cool caressing breezes, drenched afternoons reading romances, spindly-legged white cranes, ageing, moss-clad walls, swarthy silhouettes stealing kisses by the seaside and of course steaming cups of fragrant chai with pakoras ( fritters made with onions or a variety of vegetables dipped in a thick, spicy batter of chickpea flour).
 Having lived by the sea for most of my married life, monsoons by the coast hold a precious place in my heart.
 Somehow, despite the water logging, resulting traffic jams, wet laundry and omnipresent moisture in every surrounding surface, the rains have always evoked in me a sense of timeless longing, romance, nostalgia and renewed burst of urgency and inspiration to write and cook.

 So yesterday, when I woke up to rain and reminiscences, I thought why not make a Sunday lunch that would fill my home with the smells of the Indian coast – seafood, coconut and spices.
 A Kerala-style prawn curry scented with kokum or fish tamarind (a tart fruit grown extensively on India’s western coast; it’s used to add a mellow sourness to fish and other seafood curries).
 Kokum, unlike tamarind has a less harsh acidic flavour and is an excellent digestive too.
 If you can’t lay your hands on kokum, tamarind pulp works too; just remember to use only a little since you don’t want the sourness to overpower the delicate sweetness of the prawns.
 The curry needs fresh grated, coconut but dried coconut flakes rehydrated in warm water for about 30 minutes would work equally well.
 The spices in the recipe are very easy to find and once you have made your spice paste or masala, the rest is a breeze.